BSN vs. MSN: How to Choose as an RN

 Benefits and Drawbacks of RN-to-BSN or RN-to-MSN

-MSN programs are usually more difficult to get into than BSN programs, and more prestigious MSN programs are especially competitive.
-Applying to an MSN program also requires nursing experience.
-If your GPA from your ADN degree doesn’t reflect your abilities, the RN-to-BSN program will give you a chance to earn a higher GPA to help you when you apply for an MSN.
+MSN programs usually have more rigorous admission requirements than BSN programs, and more prestigious MSN programs are especially competitive.
+If your ADN degree GPA doesn’t reflect your abilities, an RN-to-BSN program may help you earn a higher GPA, which helps when you apply for an MSN.
+An MSN program also generally costs more per credit hour than a BSN.
+MSN applications require an active and unencumbered nursing license and experience.

 The choice between a BSN vs. MSN bridge program depends on your goals and how much time and money you have to spend on earning a degree.